isomerpages/ema-pl/_scholarships/youth/energy-industry-scholarship-eis.md

 *Open to current students with at least one academic year remaining at the point of application.

-Students who will be / currently pursuing relevant engineering courses at a local university are encouraged to apply for the Singapore-Industry Scholarship (SgIS).
+Students who will be / currently pursuing relevant engineering courses at a local university are encouraged to apply for the <a href="/" target="/scholarships/youth/singapore-industry-scholarship" target="_blank" >here</a>Singapore-Industry Scholarship (SgIS).

 ### Sponsoring Organisations
 <table class="no-border">